Electronic waste: Definitions

-These include used electronics which are destined for reuse, resale, salvage, recycling, or disposal as well as re-usables (working and repairable electronics) and secondary raw materials (copper, steel, plastic, or similar).
-The term "waste" is reserved for residue or material which is dumped by the buyer rather than recycled, including residue from reuse and recycling operations, because loads of surplus electronics are frequently commingled (good, recyclable, and non-recyclable).
-Several public policy advocates apply the term "e-waste" and "e-scrap" broadly to apply to all surplus electronics.
-Cathode ray tubes (CRTs) are considered one of the hardest types to recycle.
+These include used electronics destined for reuse, resale, salvage, recycling, or disposal, as well as reusables (working and repairable electronics) and secondary raw materials (such as copper, steel, plastic, and similar materials).
+The term "waste" is reserved for residue or material that is dumped by the buyer rather than recycled, including residue from reuse and recycling operations, because loads of surplus electronics are frequently commingled (good, recyclable, and non-recyclable).
+Several public policy advocates use the terms "e-waste" and "e-scrap" broadly to encompass all surplus electronics.
+Cathode ray tubes (CRTs) are among the hardest types to recycle.

 Using a different set of categories, the Partnership on Measuring ICT for Development defines e-waste in six categories: